β‘ Lesson 18: Eevee Real-Time Rendering

 β¨ Screen Space Effects

-Screen Space effects are Eevee's secret weapon for adding realism.
-They're fast but have important limitations you need to understand.
+Screen space techniques are EEVEE Next's secret weapon for adding realism.
+Raytracing with Screen Tracing and Fast GI are fast but have important limitations you need to understand.

 What is "Screen Space"?